muthuishere/lnb/README.md

-(Draft , not working  till now)
 # LNB – Link Binary

 ## The Problem

 Have you ever spent too much time tweaking your PATH, creating symlinks, or writing wrapper scripts just so your custom CLI or downloaded binary works from anywhere?
 Yeah, it sucks.
-You shouldn’t have to jump through hoops every time you build or grab a new tool.
+You shouldn't have to jump through hoops every time you build or grab a new tool.

 **Why this matters**: Pointless setup steps slow you down.
 You want to focus on coding or using the tool, not messing with config files.

 ## The Solution

 **LNB** fixes that by giving you a one-liner to make any binary globally accessible.
-On Linux/macOS, it just makes a symlink in your PATH.
-On Windows, it drops in a tiny wrapper script.
-No extra config, no guessing which folder to use—LNB handles it.
+On Linux/macOS, it creates symlinks in `/usr/local/bin`.
+On Windows, it creates wrapper scripts in `%USERPROFILE%\bin`.
+Plus, it can create command aliases for complex commands.
+No extra config, no guessing which folder to use—LNB handles it all and tracks what you've installed.

-**Why I like it**: It’s dead simple.
-You don’t need to learn some complex packaging system or remember different commands per OS.
+**Why I like it**: It's dead simple.
+You don't need to learn some complex packaging system or remember different commands per OS.

 ## Features

-- **Cross-platform**: Same command on Linux, macOS, and Windows.
+- **Cross-platform**: Same command on Linux, macOS, and Windows
-- **Minimal interface**: Only two actions—`install` (default) and `remove`.
+- **Binary installation**: Install any executable to your PATH with one command
+- **Command aliases**: Create shortcuts for complex commands (e.g., `java -jar myapp.jar`)
+- **Installation tracking**: Keep track of what you've installed with `lnb list`
-- **Zero config**: LNB auto-detects your OS and does the right thing.
+- **Zero config**: LNB auto-detects your OS and does the right thing
-- **Fast**: No dependencies beyond the Go binary itself.
+- **Fast**: No dependencies beyond the Go binary itself

 ## Installation